 Profiles Management page

-The Profiles Management page is the central place from where you can define and manage backup profiles .
-Each backup profiles can be regarded as a container holding Akeeba Backup configuration values and filter settings.
+The Profiles Management page is the central place from where you can define and manage backup profiles.
+Think of each backup profile as an isolated container holding Akeeba Backup configuration values and filter settings.
 Each one uniquely and completely defines the way Akeeba Backup will perform its backup process.

 The main page consists of a list of all backup profiles.
 On the left hand column there is a check box allowing the selection of a backup profile so that one of the toolbar operations can be applied.
 The other column displays the description of the backup profile.
 Clicking on it leads you to the editor page, where you can change this description.